Lindsey Vonn: 2002–2005

 In her Olympic debut at the 2002 Winter Olympics at age 17, Kildow raced in both slalom and combined in Salt Lake City, with her best result coming with sixth in combined.
 On March 4, 2003, she earned a silver medal in downhill in the Junior World Championship at Puy Saint-Vincent, France.

 Kildow credits a change in her attitude toward training to a bike ride with fellow ski racer Julia Mancuso and Mancuso's father Ciro when Kildow visited them at their home in Lake Tahoe, California.
 With little biking experience, she quickly found herself miles behind Julia and Ciro.
-Alone and embarrassed, she realized she needed drastic revision of her training regimen and her attitude toward training if she was going to be successful.
+Alone and embarrassed, she realized she needed a drastic revision of her training regimen and her attitude toward training if she was going to be successful.

 On March 24, 2004, Kildow was the downhill silver medalist at the U.S. Alpine Championships at Mt.
 Alyeska Resort, Girdwood, Alaska.
 Earlier that year, Kildow climbed onto the World Cup podium for the first time with a third-place finish in downhill in January 2004 at Cortina d'Ampezzo, Italy.
 Her maiden victory in that specialty came at Lake Louise, Alberta, in December 2004.
 She captured five more World Cup podiums over the next two months.

 In 2005, she competed in four races at her first World Championships held in Bormio, Italy, pulling in fourth-place finishes in both the downhill and the combined.
 She was ninth in super-G, but failed to finish the giant slalom.
 She cited the unexpected appearance of her father, with whom she has a strained relationship, for rattling her before the event.